java8/Java8InAction/README.md

 We are very keen to hear your feedback and improve the book based on your comments!

+The source code for all examples can be found in the directory [src/main/java/lambdasinaction](https://github.com/java8/LambdasInAction/tree/master/src/main/java/lambdasinaction)

+* Chapter 1: Introduction
+* Chapter 2: Passing Code/Behaviour Parameterisation
+* Chapter 3: Lambda expressions
+* Chapter 4: Streams
+* Chapter 5: Collectors

+We will update the repository as we update the book.
+Stay tuned!

 ### Make sure to have JDK8 installed
 For example: